Mercedes (Brent Faiyaz song)

-Content
+Background and composition

-In the song, Brent Faiyaz addresses a woman who is quickly infatuated him.
-He warns her to think twice before pursuing a romance with him and about its potential consequences, suspecting that she only wants to enter a relationship for the superficial benefits, such as driving his Mercedes-Benz and having children.
+Following his collaboration with Tyler, the Creator and DJ Dahi on "Gravity", he would release "Mercedes".
+In the song, Faiyaz addresses a woman who is quickly infatuated with him.
+He warns her to think twice before pursuing a romantic relationship with him, and about its potential consequences, suspecting that she only wants to enter a relationship for the superficial benefits.